-In honor of the late Yale Professor Robert Dahl, widely considered the greatest American political scientist of the Twentieth Century, the Institution for Social and Policy Studies at Yale (ISPS) is launching the Dahl Research Scholars program: A new fellowship for Yale College students committed to positively influencing public policy through research.
+In honor of the late Yale Professor Robert Dahl, widely considered the greatest American political scientist of the Twentieth Century, the Institution for Social and Policy Studies at Yale (ISPS) launched the Dahl Research Scholars in 2015 - 2016 academic year.
+The program is for Yale College students committed to positively influencing public policy through research.

-Beginning with the 2015-2016 academic year, selected Yale College students will engage in public policy research with leading scholars and graduate students affiliated with one of ISPS’ three major programs for a year-long research fellowship and academic mentorship opportunity.
-In addition to a policy-relevant research assistance position, Dahl Scholars will collaborate with their host centers to complete year-long public policy research projects proposed upon application for the program.
+Selected Yale College students engage in policy-oriented academic research with leading scholars and graduate students affiliated with ISPS in a year-long research fellowship and academic mentorship opportunity.
+In addition to a policy-relevant research assistant position, Dahl Scholars collaborate with their faculty mentors, and draw support from peer fellows, to complete public policy research projects proposed upon application for the program.

-The fellowship requires a commitment of approximately 8-10 hours each week for the academic year.
+The fellowship requires a commitment of approximately 8-10 hours of research assistance each week for the academic year.
+In addition, Dahl Scholars will be required to attend and prepare for 4-5 peer review meetings designed to support fellows in completion of their independent research projects over the fall and spring semesters.
 A stipend is provided.

 This program complements, but is distinct from ISPS’ Director’s Fellows program: Dahl Scholars will focus on positively influencing policy through research.
 Most will have plans to attend graduate school or join organizations conducting rigorous policy research (think tanks, NGOs).